a-j-wood/rt-extension-filterrules/README.md

     Rule groups are set up by the RT administrator under _Admin_ - _Filter rule groups_.

-    From that page, the RT administrator can also automatically create the general processing scrip which runs tickets through the filter rules.
-    **Make sure this scrip is created**, otherwise none of the filter rules will actually do anything.

 # TUTORIAL

 For the purposes of this tutorial, we assume that you have these queues: